OutSystems/docs-howtos/src/devops/solution-creating-all-comp/solution-creating-all-comp.md

 ---
 # Creating and using an All Components solution

 It's a common practice in OutSystems Factory management to create and use a solution that contains all the components deployed on the environment.
-It's used to refresh references, republish application modules after an update/upgrade and for some troubleshooting tasks.
+It's used to refresh references in environments used for development purposes, republish application modules after an update or upgrade and for some troubleshooting tasks.
+For feature availability in different environments check [here]( https://success.outsystems.com/Documentation/11/Setup_and_maintain_your_OutSystems_infrastructure/Setting_Up_OutSystems/Configure_your_OutSystems_environment#feature-availability-for-different-purposes).

 An all components solution will publish and deploy all of the associated components.
-The main difference is that with a solution, all the references are refreshed in one take.
-This will ensure that consumers get their producers code updated, avoiding compilation errors.

 ## How to create